 - Power Bank – How to recharge your phone at a festival?
 A modern day essential for festival goers with technology.
 Phones, Cameras, Speakers and MP3’s will all need charging at some point and a basic power bank will easily keep your gadgets charged at a festival.

 - Head Torch and spare Batteries – Forget the handheld torch, head torches keep your hands free and can be easily attached to the roof of your tent.
 No Ultimate Music Festival Checklist would be complete without some spare batteries.

 Camping Gear for Weekend Festivals

 - Tent – You might want your own tent and privacy and that’s fine, just make sure you don’t go bigger than a 2 man tent or people will want to bunk with which kind of defeats the point.
-If you prefer to share with friends then always get a tent large enough for everybody’s gear and a large porch area is a massive bonus for night time chilling.
-Check out these for 6 people.
+If you prefer to share with friends then always get a tent large enough for everybody’s gear and a large porch area is a massive bonus for nighttime chilling.

 - Sleeping Bag – Don’t get the cheapest sleeping bag you can find, instead get something that will actually keep you warm on a night.
 At the same time, you don’t want a winter sleeping bag for a summer music festival as a rising sun will boil you in the bag.